teusH/MySense/README.pi.md

 ### Pi may have USB serial failures :-(
 The Pi with several USB connection may run out of energy.
 If so you will see intermittant USB serial failures.
 One way to solve this is to use a quality USBhub with own power adapter of say 2.5A.

+### Pi3 may have I2C transfer timeouts :-(
+While using transports of say 512 bytes via the I2C interface of the Pi3, the Pi3 may show "transfer timeout i2c-bmc2835" log errors.
+E.g. using the SSD1306 tiny display via the I2C bus may hang your process.
+It seems to be a (driver) hardware problem.
+Retsrat the process helps, but sometimes a reboot is needed.
+Yet unknown if there is a work around.